deadcast2/UltraEd/README.md

 ### Setup

 I've greatly reduced the setup requirements so all you need is Windows XP x86/x64 and Visual Studio 6.
 For convenience I put together a package with SP3 and other goodies like Git. http://www.mediafire.com/file/ozha9c7kmhg8ik3/UltraEdDeps.zip.
-Once your environment is setup, just pull down the repo, install the Microsoft Visual C++ 2008 Redistributable located in Editor/deps and then open the editor project file in Visual Studio.
+Once your environment is setup just pull down the repo, <b>install the Microsoft Visual C++ 2008 and OpenAL redistributables</b> located in Editor/deps and then open the editor project file in Visual Studio.
 You should then be able to compile and run the editor!

 ### Notes